T-Fork/hid-simucube-ff/README.md

 The driver should get loaded automatically when the wheel is plugged.

 ### Packaging
-# If I get a working driver I'll might try and make a dkms-package, but that is a big big if.
+## If I get a working driver I'll might try and make a dkms-package, but that is a big big if.

-### General

-Support for a bunch of effects, mostly copy-pasted from [new-lg4ff](https://github.com/berarma/new-lg4ff).
-Currently not supported effects: FF_FRICTION, FF_INERTIA

-With Proton 7/8 the wheel is not detected properly when starting a game for the first time (ie, when a new proton-prefix is created).
-A possible workaround is to first start the game with Proton 6, and then switch to a later one.

 ### FFB in specific Games